Guardio Review and Pricing in 2025: A Cybercrime-Fighting Antivirus

 - Doesn’t monitor your system, only what you access online

-In the end, if you can stomach working with Google and don’t mind juggling separate subscriptions for the services Guardio cuts out, Guardio is worth considering for your next antivirus.
+In the end, if you can stomach working with Google or Edge and don’t mind juggling separate subscriptions for the services Guardio cuts out, Guardio is worth considering for your next antivirus.

 FAQs